Performance & Practice

 Montana Repertory Theatre

-The Montana Repertory Theatre is the professional theatre-in-residence at The University of Montana.
-It provides professional opportunities for the students through the following programs: the National Tour, the statewide educational outreach tour, and the Missoula Colony an annual “gathering of artists in support of the writer’s craft;” and Five on Five Play Slam and Four for Four Episode Slam, local writing series.
-Montana Rep works under an agreement with Actors Equity Association, (the professional actors union), and The National New Play Network, developing a new generation of playwrights for the American stage, and is a member of The Theatre Communications Group (TCG).
+Montana Repertory Theatre is the professional theatre-in-residence at the University of Montana.
+It provides professional opportunities for the students through the following programs: the National Tour; the statewide Educational Outreach tour; Missoula Colony, an annual “gathering of artists in support of the writer’s craft;” and Five on Five Play Slam and Four for Four Episode Slam, local writing series.
+Montana Rep works under an agreement with Actors' Equity Association, (the professional actors' union), and the National New Play Network, developing a new generation of playwrights for the American stage, and is a member of The Theatre Communications Group (TCG).